Free teletherapy video software is back!

 Conclusions About Free Online Therapy Software

-I see no obviously superior example of free online therapy software, but I can see how for individual practices one option may be clearly superior to the other.
-I hope I’ve given enough information to choose.
+We see no obviously superior free online therapy software application, but we can see how for different practices one option may be clearly superior to the others.

-And lastly, some links to help you find these lovely free, HIPAA-friendly options (once again, in alphabetical order):
+And lastly, some links to help you find these options (once again, in alphabetical order):

 An Important Note

-The primary mission of this article is to guide therapists away from Skype and Facetime by providing appropriate options that are similarly easy to access and use (i.e. free and simple.)
+The primary mission of this article is to guide therapists away from software like Skype and Facetime by providing appropriate options that are similarly easy to access and use (i.e. free and simple.)

 The fact is, there is a multitude of options out there for performing online therapy, including a number of platforms that provide much more than just the simple video connection provided by the options in this article.
 Be sure to put some time into finding the best option for you.